ryan4yin/nixos-and-flakes-book/docs/best-practices/host-custom-binary-cache-with-s3.md

 ## How To Use S3 as a Binary Cache Server {#how-to-use-s3-as-a-binary-cache-server}

 Set up Minio somewhere in your environment.
-This post will NOT cover the installation of Minio as there are many ways to do that, but you’ll need to ensure that Minio is accessible via HTTPS using a trusted certificate.
-Let’s Encrypt will be helpful here.
+This post will NOT cover the installation of Minio as there are many ways to do that, but you'll need to ensure that Minio is accessible via HTTPS using a trusted certificate.
+Let's Encrypt will be helpful here.

 ### Generate Password {#generate-password}